 Speech recognition software can analyze sounds you make by filtering what you say, digitising it to a format it can read.
 Not just that, today it also has the capability to understand the meaning behind it.
-Using programmed algorithms and and trained data, it can then provide with an output guessing what was said.
+Using programmed algorithms and trained data, it can then provide an output guessing what was said.

 In order to make that voice message and convert it to text, two crucial elements involved are a microphone to pick up what you say and an internet connection.
 When the microphone receives the speech that it is made to listen to, it sends the speech data to a central server.
 Here it has the relevant database which the device gets access to.
 The software at the server breaks it down into tiny parts called phonemes, which are the smallest elements of a language and a representation of the sounds we make and put together to form meaningful expressions.
-For similar sounding words, the software identifies with respect to the context of the input and selects what suits the best and gives that as an output.
+For similar sounding words, the software identifies with respect to the context of the input and selects what suits them best and gives that as an output.

 There are some speech waves that that certain words create.
 While making the software, these speech waves are largely correlated with the text of those words.
 The best match of the text to the word you spoke is found out and finalized.

 1.ADC: The analog-to-digital converter (ADC) translates the analog wave which are vibrations that are created as you speak, into digital data that the computer can understand.
 This is done by precise measurements of the sound waves generated by the input speech and are taken and measured at different intervals.